 McCain Valley is a pleasant place to visit year round.
 Elevations range from 3,000 to 4,500 feet.
 This makes the area an excellent escape from the hot summer temperatures of lower elevations.
 Most precipitation is received from December-April.
 Winter temperatures range from below freezing to the 70s (F), with occasional snowfalls.
 Summer temperatures range from the 40s to 95 degrees (F).

-Cottonwood and Lark Campgrounds offer vault toilets, picnic tables, and water (not tested safe for drinking) and costs $6.00 per night.
+Cottonwood and Lark Campgrounds offer vault toilets and picnic tables and costs $6.00 per night.
 A campfire permit may be required.
 Contact the California Department of Forestry and Fire Protection for regulations.
 Please remember: OHVs are not allowed in Cottonwood Campground, only street legal vehicles are allowed on McCain Valley Road, and target shooting and use of fireworks is prohibited.